 The level of study at Baxter matches what is offered in stateside Christian colleges, while providing the students with an education in their home language and in the context of Latin American culture.
-Three of Baxter’s teachers are graduates from Baxter who went on to complete master’s degrees at Abilene Christian University and Harding School of Theology.
+Two of Baxter’s teachers are graduates from Baxter who went on to complete master’s degrees at Abilene Christian University and Harding School of Theology.

 1st Quarter 2nd Quarter General Introduction to the Bible